Akarshjha03/Smart-Screenshot-Search/README.md

 > Google provides **free credits** for new accounts — ensure you monitor usage responsibly.

 ---

-## ✅ Example Usage
-- Click the extension icon.
-- Click Take Screenshot.
-- The extension automatically captures the visible tab.
-- Screenshot is sent to the server.
-- Server calls Vision API → returns results.
-- Results are shown in the popup or new tab.

 ## ✨ Highlights
 ✔️ Secure API communication using fetch and async requests.